Middle Class Success

-Different sized utensils had designated places beside plates.
+Different-sized utensils had designated places beside plates.
 During a meal, a diner switched forks for every course.
 Salad forks, dinner forks, and dessert forks bracketed each plate.
-A variety of utensils were specifically designed for cheeses, vegetables, for lunch, and for the use of children.
+A variety of utensils were specifically designed for cheeses, vegetables, lunch, and for use by children.

-Sterling silver made in the US is marked with the word "sterling," or the number "925."
-British silver pieces display three coded marks: the first for city of production, the second a lion with a raised paw (called Lion Passant), then a single letter representing the year of production.
+Sterling silver made in the US is marked with the word "sterling" or the number "925."
+British silver pieces display three coded marks: the first for the city of production, the second a lion with a raised paw (called Lion Passant), then a single letter representing the year of production.

 Decorating magazines and some specialty shops offer mixed pattern place settings in silverplate.
-Mixing patterns can be a fun, eclectic way to set a table.
+Mixing patterns can be a fun, eclectic way to set the table.

 Occasionally silverplate is misrepresented online.
 Some sellers do not understand the difference.
-Look for sterling online from seller who offer close up pictures as well as the marker's mark on the back.
+Look for sterling online from sellers who offer close-up pictures as well as the marker's mark on the back.

 There are a few foreign companies that produce silverplate marked "sterling" or "925" and offer it online as sterling.
 The low prices should serve as a warning to avoid these fraudulent sellers.

 lasts 20 years